Making Good Decisions

 6. Wait for the right time

-If you take delaying the decision to the extreme, sometimes you will find that the decision does not have to be made at all.
+If you delay the decision, sometimes you will find that it does not have to be made at all.
 Circumstances will evolve to the point where momentum will carry you through.
 Or someone will do something that determines the course of events much better than you could have.
 Sometimes the crisis just peters out on its own, or your attitude changes and you learn to accept rather than try to force the situation.

 Wait until a decision cannot be avoided any longer before you bite the bullet.
 This gives you time to think, gives circumstances time to evolve, gives others a chance to act, but basically still leaves you in control when push comes to shove.